jadecobra/python_tdd_exercises/source/how_to/make_tdd/make_tdd_environment.rst

 ----

-This is one way to make a Python_ `Test Driven Development`_ project.
-I walk through making the `folders (directories)`_ and files_ for the environment, including setting up :ref:`the first test<test_failure>`

 *********************************************************************************
 preview
 *********************************************************************************

+This is one way to make a Python_ `Test Driven Development`_ project.
+I walk through making the `folders (directories)`_ and files_ for the environment, including setting up :ref:`the first test<test_failure>`

-By the end of the chapter you will be familiar with the following commands
+By the end of the chapter you will be know these commands better

 .. code-block:: shell